 December 2nd, 2008

 Additionally, the Court can summon foreign law to invalidate government legislation even if doing so means reversing a line of jurisprudence that it itself had developed.
-A recent case in point is Health Services and Support – Facilities Subsector Bargaining Assn. v.
-British Columbia, 2007 SCC 27, 2 S.C.R.
-391, where the Supreme Court declared unconstitutional the Health and Social Services Delivery Improvement Act, citing that it was a violation of freedom of association under the Charter.
+A recent case in point is Health Services and Support – Facilities Subsector Bargaining Assn v British Columbia, 2 SCR 391 [Health Services], where the SCC declared unconstitutional the Health and Social Services Delivery Improvement Act, citing that it was a violation of freedom of association under the Charter.
 The Supreme Court cast the right to collectively bargain (which is traditionally understood as an economic right and not a fundamental human right) as one of the rights guaranteed under freedom of association.
 In doing so, it went against twenty years of legal precedent that excluded collective bargaining from Charter protection.

 The Court utilized international law as one of its pillars of support.
 In making its decision the Supreme Court made references to the International Covenant on Economic, Social and Cultural Rights, the International Covenant on Civil and Political Rights, and the International Labour Organization’s (ILO’s) Convention (No. 87) Concerning Freedom of Association and Protection of the Right to Organize.

 By using the above documents, the Supreme Court characterized the right to collectively bargain as a fundamental right, noting, for example, that international treaties such as the International Covenant on Civil and Political Rights state “[e]veryone shall have the right to freedom of association with others, including the right to form and join trade unions for the protection of his interests” (s.
 22(1)).
 The use of international treaties in this way helped the Supreme Court expand the scope of freedom of association in a way that invalidated government legislation.